phalaaxx/milter/README.md

 # milter
-A golang library for milter support
+A golang library for milter support heavily inspired from https://github.com/andybalholm/milter